-As of June 30, 2021, we had net accounts receivable \$182.3 million and inventory of \$272.5 million.
-We have incurred annual operating losses since our inception and, as a result, we had an accumulated deficit of \$1.4 billion as of June 30, 2021.
+As of March 31, 2022, we had net accounts receivable of \$110.2 million, current inventory of \$267.8 million and long-term inventory of \$141.1 million.
+We have incurred annual operating losses since our inception and, as a result, we had an accumulated deficit of \$1.5 billion as of March 31, 2022.
 We anticipate that quarterly net cash outflows in future periods will continue to be variable as a result of the timing of certain items, including our purchases of API, the impact from COVID-19 on our operations, the generic competition in the United States as a result of our ANDA litigation and commercialization of VAZKEPA in Europe.
-For Europe, we commenced pre-launch planning and other commercial preparation activities, and continue to grow our European staff by hiring Market access and Medical affairs teams, among others, across Europe as deemed appropriate on a country by country basis.
+For Europe, we launched VAZKEPA in Germany in September 2021 and we commenced pre-launch planning and other commercial preparation activities, and continue to grow our European staff by hiring Market access and Medical affairs teams, among others, across Europe as deemed appropriate on a country by country basis.

-We believe that our cash and cash equivalents of \$327.0 million as of June 30, 2021 together with our short-term investments of \$181.9 million as of June 30, 2021, will be sufficient to fund our projected operations for at least 12 months and is adequate to achieve positive cash flow from VASCEPA, including our launch in Europe, based on our current plans.
-We have based this estimate on assumptions that may prove to be wrong, including as a result of the risks discussed under Part II, Item IA, "Risk Factors", and we could use our capital resources sooner than we expect or fail to achieve positive cash flow.
+We believe that our cash and cash equivalents of \$219.2 million as of March 31, 2022 together with our short-term investments of \$143.4 million as of March 31, 2022, will be sufficient to fund our projected operations for at least 12 months from the issuance date of our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report and is adequate to support continued operations based on our current plans.
+We have based this estimate on assumptions that may prove to be wrong, including as a result of the risks discussed under "Risk Factors" in this Quarterly Report, and we could use our capital resources sooner than we expect or fail to achieve positive cash flow.